Sapphirine/Super-Trip-Advisor/README.md

 In this python file, in order to acqure data, you should change all "your root" in root lisk:  "/your root/webapplication/bd/" as your own root where you put this webapplication folder.

-4. In the terminal,cd to your webapplication folder and run following command (1).export FLASK_APP=application.py
+4.In the terminal,cd to your webapplication folder and run following command.

+(1).export FLASK_APP=application.py

 (2).flask run